The drive is not a valid backup location?

 2. Backup Windows to USB stick with professional backup software

 AOMEI Backupper Professional is reliable and all-around backup and recovery software designed for Windows PC OS.
 It supports backup Windows system to flash drive, thumb drive, pen drive, and SD card at a regular basis.
-Full backup, incremental backup and differential backup are available in Backup Options.
+Full backup, incremental backup and differential backup are available in Schedule.
 Its System Backup feature is made with one-click operation, which means it will automatically select System Drive (C drive) and System Reserved Partition for you.

 You may want to download its 30-day free trial and have a try.